ChatGPT for Virtual Assistants: Complete Guide to Use Cases, Prompts & Workflows (2026)

 Difficulty: Beginner

 VAs regularly conduct research for clients: competitor analysis, industry trends, tool comparisons, supplier research, content research.
-ChatGPT (with web browsing enabled) synthesizes multiple sources into structured briefings, comparison tables, and executive summaries, eliminating the manual reading and reorganization that makes research tasks time-consuming.
+ChatGPT synthesizes multiple sources into structured briefings, comparison tables, and executive summaries, eliminating the manual reading and reorganization that makes research tasks time-consuming.
+On Plus, the Deep Research feature handles multi-step research tasks with source synthesis automatically.

 Use Case 5 — Proposal and Scope of Work Writing